rebeccapeltz/puzzle-picture-book/README.md

 # Puzzle Picture Book

-Some interesting pictures from Wikipedia Commons
+Some interesting pictures from Wikipedia Commons.
+See below: